-CDFW recommends that a qualified wildlife biologist conduct surveys for nesting SWHA following the survey methods developed by the Swainson's Hawk Technical Advisory Committee (SWHA TAC 2000) prior to project implementation.
+CDFW agrees with MM BIO-1b of the DEIR that surveys for nesting SWHA will follow the survey methods developed by the Swainson's Hawk Technical Advisory Committee (SWHA TAC 2000).
 The SWHA TAC recommends a 0.5-mile survey distance from the limits of disturbance.
 The survey protocol includes early season surveys to assist the project proponent in implementing necessary avoidance and minimization measures, and in identifying active nest sites prior to initiating ground-disturbing activities.